Dun Horse Coat Color Dilution Gene

 Base Duns

-Unlike some of the other dilutions that only affect either red or black hairs, dun has a rather dramatic affect on both all of the base colors.
+Unlike some of the other dilutions that only affect either red or black hairs, dun has a rather dramatic affect on all of the base colors.
 Creating a range of lovely shades that make duns a favorite for the color lovers out there.

 GrulloBlack Base